biopython/biopython.github.io/wiki/BioGeography.md

     found within a certain record, e.g. taxon, genus, species, latitude, longitude, etc., as well as functions for classifying a record into a certain geographical area, printing a record to screen, etc.
+-   **TreeSum** -- Contains functions and attributes for summarizing a phylogenetic tree, subsetting it, writing to screen, and calculating summary statistics.

 ### Parsing a local (manually downloaded) GBIF DarwinCore XML file